|Funding Program:||Investment Road and Rail Program

 |Local Council/Shire:||City of Armadale,City of Cockburn

-As one of the main east-west links in the Perth metropolitan transport network, Armadale Road is used by 27,500 vehicles per day and has a high crash rate attributed to its role as as a link between Perth's two southern public transport corridors and an access route to other major arterial roads — including Kwinana Freeway, and the Tonkin, South West and Albany Highways.
+As one of the main east-west links in the Perth metropolitan transport network, Armadale Road is used by 27,500 vehicles per day.
+It has a high crash rate attributed to its role as a link between Perth's two southern public transport corridors and as an access route to other major arterial roads — including Kwinana Freeway, and the Tonkin, South Western and Albany Highways.

 The project is anticipated to significantly improve safety and ease traffic congestion on Armadale Road.

-The Australian Government is contributing $116 million towrds the $145 million project.
+The Australian Government has committed $116 million towards the $145 million project.

 Disclaimer: The material contained in this site is made available